Western Province Sri Lanka Travel Guide

 Attractions: Galle Face Green, Gangaramaya Temple, Lotus Tower, National Museum, Pettah Market.
 Must-Try Food: Rice and Curry, Kottu Roti, Hoppers, fresh seafood.

-Roughly 750,000 within city limits; over 5 million in greater the metro area.
+Roughly 750,000 within city limits; over 5 million in greater metropolitan area.

 Sinhala (official), Tamil (official), English (widely spoken).

-Connectivity: Good mobile network protection and readily available SIM cards with data plans.
-Wi-Fi is common at hotels and cafes.
+Connectivity: Good mobile network protection and readily available SIM cards with mobile data plans.
+Wi-Fi is frequent at hotels and cafes.